brucemcpherson/testBmPDF/dependencies.md

 # Google Apps Script Project: testBmPDF
-This repo (testBmPDF) was automatically updated on 6/19/2024, 4:23:50 PM by GasGit
+This repo (testBmPDF) was automatically updated on 8/29/2024, 11:28:22 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")